kevlu123/VN-Patching-Tools/IMHHW Flight Diary Patching Tools/README.md

 g_MenuMsgWin:closeSelect(hovering_choice_button_index)
 ```

-## Fix Crash
+## Fixing Crash

 The game sometimes crashes when skipping through the entire Asa/Yoru route.
 The crash happens near the end but not in a consistent place.
+This has not been resolved but is unlikely to be encountered during a normal playthrough.

 Notes:
 - Using a debugger, I can see that the process exits cleanly i.e. it is not a null dereference etc.